 The International Labour Organization reported that in 2015 there were 1.7 million people employed in the mining sector in developed nations, and 2.4 million in developing/emerging nations.
 The number of people working in mining jobs dropped significantly during the 2008 recession, although many of these jobs have since returned.
 In addition, artisanal and small-scale mining employs an estimated 25 million people worldwide, and indirectly supports more than 150 million people.
 This situation makes us think – how increasing technological factors in mining industry would affect the employment?
 The question remains open.

 The formal mining industry not only creates mining jobs but also generates employment indirectly by stimulating demand for goods and services.
 Mines spend millions of dollars on equipment, maintenance, food and other services and often use local contractors and suppliers.
 This creates jobs indirectly in processing and manufacturing mined goods, transportation, and providing equipment and services to the mining industry.
 All industries will create these types of spillover effects, known as multipliers, but the mining sector generally creates a higher multiplier effect than other sectors.

 The introduction of technology into mining over the years has unquestionably produced an identity crisis for an industry steeped in tradition.
-But for all the challenges it throws up, there is an opportunity to cast aside accusations of fustiness and attract a new tech-savvy generation of workers to the profession.
+But for all the challenges it throws up, there is an opportunity to cast aside accusations of being old-fashioned and attract a new tech-savvy generation of workers to the profession.

-To get the right talent, mining will also need to address how to attract millenials.
+To get the right talent, mining will also need to address how to attract millennials.
 Most employees these days do not appear to be interested in working at mines in remote parts of the world.
 The issue is, how to attract this section of society.
 The fact that mining is just finding its voice in terms of technology – with so many opportunities to innovate – is exciting and can prove attractive to.